 The border area with Guinea is also known for banditry and kidnapping attempts.
 Carjacking and banditry are possible in all of these areas.

-The AQ-M may also try to attack or abduct Western travellers in southern Mali in both the capital city Bamako and in Segou.
+The AQ-M may also try to attack or abduct travelers in southern Mali in both the capital city Bamako and in Segou.

 Kidnappers may be armed and use firearms and explosives.